Potential MS Applicants

 - Alumni's Achievements: For the past 20+ years, our alumni have been successful in both academia and industry.
 Some have gone on to earn PhDs at first-tier universities and become college professors; others have become professionals working at Apple, Boeing, Cisco, Google, HP, Microsoft, Oracle, Schneider Electric, VMWare, and other firms in Silicon Valley and Fresno.

 - Preparation for Advanced Degrees: The courses offered by the department maintain good balances between theories and practices as well as between research and education.
 A number of alumni further prused and earned Ph.D. degrees after graduation.

 - Leisure: ISSP and international student organizations sometimes organize culture introduction/exchange events.
 Computer Science Club occasionally hosts some student-friendly activities.
 Fresno is also not far from the Bay area, Los Angeles, Las Vegas, and several famous national parks, beaches, and lakes.
 You may visit these places during breaks.

 - TOEFL, GRE, and GPA > 2.75.
 For more details, please visit the section of Master of Science in Degrees and Programs or Division of Graduate Studies.

-- Please apply via CSU Mentor.
+- Please apply via Cal State Apply.